Seth Mosley: Full Circle Music

 Full Circle Music is a group of music producers, engineers, songwriters, editors, studios and creators focused on delivering the highest quality music in a timely fashion, both to the label and to the independent artist.

 They have a track record of success at radio with over 20 No. 1, Billboard chart sales, and TV or film placements, under the leadership of Grammy Award-winning, Sesac No. 1 writer of the year, and 2013 Billboard No. 1 producer of the year Seth Mosley.

 They have topped radio charts, have performed on headlining tours, have been featured on NFL Network, Speed Network, VeggieTales, Target, MLB Network, and have been led in churches worldwide.
-In production, they work with a network of the best mixers, engineers, studios and equipment.
+In production, they work with a network of mixers, engineers, studios and equipment.